telerik/blazor-docs/components/treelist/selection/multiple.md

 To add checkboxes in each row that the user can use for selection, add a `TreeListCheckboxColumn` in the `TreeListColumns` collection of the treelist.

+You can force selection to happen only through the checkboxes by setting the `CheckBoxOnlySelection` parameter of the `TreeListCheckboxColumn` to `true`.

 The treelist allows selection and deselection via the `SelectAll` property.
 Setting this property to `true` (its default value) will render a checkbox in the treelist header.

 You can add a `SelectAllMode` parameter, which supports the following options: